oxzi/gosh/README.md

 - Burn after Reading: uploads can be deleted after the first download
 - Client side caching by HTTP headers `Last-Modified` and `If-Modified-Since` and HTTP status code 304
 - On Linux there is additional hardening through Landlock and seccomp-bpf
+- On OpenBSD there is additional hardening through pledge and unveil

 ## Installation